aZerato/Base.SPApp/README.md

  5. the masterpage with codebehind
  6. webpart only code
  7. MainMenu is a custom UserControl with codebehind (check in "12/TEMPLATE/CONTROLTEMPLATES/BaseMenu/MainMenu.ascx")
+ 8. BaseSPPlusWebPart : webpart with usercontrol and acsx, this one use SharepointPlus javascript library load lists & list items (http://aymkdn.github.io/SharepointPlus/)

 ## Requires
  1. Visual Studio 2010 on the Sharepoint Server